autogluon/autogluon/hackathon/source/notebook/image_classification_advanced.md

 print(optimizers)
 ```

+Please refer to [log search space](http://autogluon-hackathon.s3-website-us-west-2.amazonaws.com/frontend.html#autogluon.space.Log) and [linear search space](http://autogluon-hackathon.s3-website-us-west-2.amazonaws.com/frontend.html#autogluon.space.Linear) for more details.

-We then put the configured network and optimizer search space together in the `fit` to expect better results.
+We then put the new network and optimizer search space together in the call to `fit` and might expect better results if we have made smart choices:

 ```python
 results = task.fit(dataset,